geometric-intelligence/TopoBenchmark/README.md

 ## :spiral_notepad: References

-To learn more about the benchmark approach, we refer to the paper:
+To learn more about `TopoBenchmarkX`, we invite you to read the paper:

 ```
 @misc{topobenchmarkx2024,